 We at Mobikasa wish him all the best for future endeavors.

 Marshall Badri here.
-I have been a full stack web developer for quite some time now.
+I have been a full-stack web developer for quite some time now.
 I've had the privilege to work with some of the best web technologies out there, build web applications spanning across a multitude of categories.
-I have worked in the capacity of a technical lead, a DevOps, an architect, an individual collaborator, a developer, uh, building end to end applications on the front end as well as the back end, so on and so forth.
+I have worked in the capacities of technical lead, DevOps, architect, individual contributor, and developer, building end-to-end applications on both the front and back ends.
 That would be just about myself.
 Yes.

-Yeah, so horizontal scaling basically can be, you know, done with a lot of methods.
-One is clustering, which we were discussing in the one of the previous questions.
-And you can utilize multiple threads of your CPU, you can run different processes in parallel.
+Yeah, so horizontal scaling basically can be done with a lot of methods.
+One is clustering, which we were discussing in one of the previous questions.
+And you can utilize multiple threads of your CPU, or run different processes in parallel.
 That is one way to do it.
-So basically, I have this master process distributes the processes out to the child processes gets back the result processes then moves on so on and so forth.
-One of the pitfalls using this is that you might want to use connection pooling here.
-And why do I say that is because if you're using clustering without connection pooling and you're using clustering with MongoDB, you may overwhelm the database with a lot of parallel and simultaneous connections.
-The other thing would be I would say sharding.
+So basically, I have a master process that distributes processes out to child processes, gets back the results, and then moves on.
+One of the pitfalls of using this method is that you might want to use connection pooling.
+I say that because if you're using clustering without connection pooling and you're using clustering with MongoDB, you may overwhelm the database with a lot of parallel and simultaneous connections.
+The other thing is sharding.
 Sharding is a very good example of horizontal scaling.
-In sharding, you have to be careful about our potential pitfall would be the configuration of the shards.
+In sharding, you have to be careful about the configuration of the shards.
 Otherwise, you might overwhelm the instances.
-The other thing is load balancing you can use.
-And you know, that's a pretty, pretty good way to achieve horizontal scaling because you have this incoming traffic load balancer.
-It is meant for load balancing, it basically checks based on the configuration, what instances are available and distributes load accordingly.
-And there are very, very, very good options out there.
-Another way is containerization containers can be very large, you have to be careful about that.
-So there are a couple of things which you can do, I would say, yeah.
+Another way is load balancing, which is a pretty good way to achieve horizontal scaling because you have an incoming traffic load balancer.
+It checks based on the configuration which instances are available and distributes the load accordingly.
+There are very good options out there.
+Another way is containerization, but containers can be very large, so you have to be careful about that.